You do not need a "Jewish computer scientist" category to understand that Jews helped build modern computing.

 The Institute for Advanced Study's account of his life describes him as one of the Jewish intellectuals who escaped Europe's turmoil and arrived in the United States in 1930.
 At age 30 he became the youngest professor at the IAS.
 That biography matters less for prestige than for placement.
 He landed exactly where postwar mathematics, physics, and state power were about to meet.

 IAS's history of the Electronic Computer Project explains the practical result.
 The project's goal was to build a machine that would be a general-purpose postwar tool for scientific research.
 Computer History Museum histories make the next step plain: the stored-program design associated with von Neumann became the model for a large class of first-generation computers.
-In other words, he did not merely contribute to one machine.
-He helped define the template from which many later machines descended.
+In other words, he helped define the template from which many later machines descended.

 That is why his name keeps surfacing every time people talk about architecture.